The Canadiens have seven players signed (at least) until 2030 - Dose.ca

 Defensively speaking, this means that next year, five guys (Hutson, Dobson, Guhle, Matheson as well as Alexandre Carrier, who counts for $3.75M per year until 2027) will earn $33.65M.

-The guys who will complete the defensive brigade, barring a drastic change, won't earn much.
-So the club's defense won't be very intrusive on the payroll.
+The players who will complete the defensive brigade, unless a drastic change is made, will not earn much for their talent.
+So the club's defense won't be too intrusive on the payroll.

 The team culture is strong.
-Does Ivan Demidov see this coming and take notes?
+Does Ivan Demidov see this going well and is taking notes for his next contract?

 So the Canadiens can look ahead to what's next, knowing that Matheson is here to stay.
-And unlike all the other guys, his contract only buys years of complete autonomy.
+And unlike all the other guys on long-term contracts, his contract only buys years of complete autonomy.

 overtime